Last updated on : 11 Jul, 2025

 Read more: Tips to Overcome Alcohol Addiction

 Yes, it is ok to consume rice for hyperthyroidism.
-But prefer brown rice instead of white rice.
-Brown rice is low glycemic index food.
-Brown rice keeps hormone levels in the normal range, including thyroid hormone.
+However, I prefer brown rice over white rice.
+Brown rice is a low glycemic index food.
+Brown rice helps maintain hormone levels within the normal range, including thyroid hormone levels.

 Yes, hyperthyroidism patients can generally consume milk as part of a balanced diet.
-Milk is an excellent calcium source, vital for maintaining bone health.
+Milk is an excellent source of calcium, vital for maintaining bone health.
 People with hyperthyroidism have high calcium in their blood.
 This leads to weak bones, like osteoporosis.
-To prevent osteoporosis in hyperthyroid patients should eat calcium-rich food.
+To prevent osteoporosis in hyperthyroid patients, it is recommended to eat calcium-rich foods.

 Drinking enough clean, safe, and filtered water is essential.
-Stay hydrated and support functions, including proper thyroid function.
+Stay hydrated and support overall health and function, including proper thyroid function.

-Whole grain cereal with low-fat milk, Vegetable omelette, Greek yoghurt with fruits and nuts and Oatmeal with seeds and fruits are the best breakfast options.
-Remembering thyroid foods to avoid and overuse of iodised salt is crucial.
+Whole-grain cereal with low-fat milk, a Vegetable omelette, Greek yoghurt with fruits and nuts, and Oatmeal with seeds and fruits are the best breakfast options.
+Remembering thyroid foods to avoid and overusing iodised salt is crucial.

 Yes, it is possible to recover from hyperthyroidism.
 Many people restore normal thyroid function with appropriate treatment and management.
 The specific treatment approach depends on the underlying cause of hyperthyroidism.
 It may involve medications, radioactive iodine therapy, or in some cases, surgery.